Classic Car Maintenance

 Outdoor Car Storage

 Keeping your classic car outside subjects them to sun damage, bird droppings, tree sap, dirt and dust.
 Without a car cover, your paint can get damaged quickly.
-Sometimes when I'm working on a project in the garage, one of my old cars may stay outside for several weeks.
+Sometimes when I'm working on a project in the garage, sometimes my old car may stay outside for several weeks.
 But when it is outside, it's always under a cover.

 Read: Best Outdoor Car Cover